Wal-Mart partners with Wild Oats to roll back prices on organic food

 Walmart’s own research showed that 91 percent of its shoppers would purchase affordable organic products if they were offered, Sinclair added.

-Kraft Foods Group Inc KRFT.O, Kellogg Co (K.N), Unilever Plc (ULVR.L) and many other large companies have taken small steps to respond as health-conscious consumers lose their taste for the highly processed foods that the industry made famous.
+Kraft Foods Group Inc, Kellogg Co, Unilever Plc and many other large food companies have taken small steps to respond as health-conscious consumers lose their taste for the highly processed foods that the industry made famous.

-As a result, they have lost some market share to smaller players such as WhiteWave Foods Co WWAV.N, the parent of organic dairy seller Horizon, and Annie’s Inc BNNY.N.
+As a result, they have lost some market share to smaller players such as WhiteWave Foods Co, the parent of organic dairy seller Horizon, and Annie’s Inc.

-“Consumer demand has been ahead of traditional packaged food.
-Walmart is acknowledging that,” said Consumer Edge Research analyst Robert Dickerson, who called the move from Walmart inevitable and said it could place incremental pricing pressure on the packaged food industry over time.

 Walmart will roll out 100 Wild Oats packaged foods products to half of its 4,000 stores in the coming months.